 Love and connection are an essential part of the healing process.
 Human beings are hardwired for connection.
 Thus, enlisting the support of others is a key factor in your recovery process.

-Step 3: Treat your symptoms using a combination of mutually supportive therapies.
+Step 3: Seek to improve your mood using a combination of mutually supportive self-care activities.

 An example of this integrative approach can be seen in the way we treat heart disease.
 If you asked a cardiologist how to prevent or to recover from a heart attack, he or she might prescribe a cholesterol-lowering medication and tell you to eat a low-fat diet, exercise three times a week, and cut down on the stress in your life.

-In a similar manner, depression must also be treated using a variety of coping strategies that act to support you physically, mentally, emotionally, and spiritually.
+In a similar manner, one’s mood can also be enhanced by using a variety of coping strategies that act to support you physically, mentally, emotionally, and spiritually.